 Andrew Garfield, Mahershala Ali, Ruth Negga, and five others received their first-ever acting nominations for 2017.
 While these actors are new to the Academy Awards, you may recognize them from their earlier work.

 In 16th century Venice, courtesans enjoy unique privileges: dressed richly in red, they read, compose poetry and music, and discuss affairs of state with the men who govern the Republic.
 When Veronica Franco comes of age, she cannot marry Marco Venier, whom she loves, because she is well born but penniless.
 Her choice: cloister or courtesan.
 She steels her heart, and with beauty and intelligence becomes the best.
-She's a heroine when she helps convince France to aid Venice in war with Turkey, but when plague descends, the Church charges her with witchcraft.
+She's a heroine when she helps convince France to aid Venice in war with Turks, but when plague descends, the Church charges her with witchcraft.
 At her inquisition, she must match wits with an old rival, speak for all women, and call courage from Venier.
 Written by

 See more »

 50 of 62 people found this review helpful.

 Was this review helpful to you?